ras-24/nft-cred/README.md

 # nft-cred
-Turn NFTs into Borrowing Power
+Turn Credential NFTs into Borrowing Power

 ## Getting Started
 This guide walks through setting up the project locally and deploying the MockNFT contract for testing.